RateYourGov/RateYourGovApp/README.md

 - Create Linux Port Web Host Publish package and instructions
 - Allow for optional configuration to use and implement Google ads to contribute to hosting costs incurred
 - Allow for optional acceptance of PayPal donations
+- Allow for optional acceptance of Bitcoin donations

 ### Core Design Principles